Mehedi2308/URI-Problem-Solutions-in-Java/README.md

 Hi, I am Mehedi Hasan.
 These are some of my solutions for URI Online Judge problems.
-This my beginner stage, so don't be overwhelmed by noticing anything irregular.
+I am a beginner and I am learning to code on my own, so don't be overwhelmed if you noticeg anything irregular or out code efficiency standard.